 - Be an eligible corporation (i.e., not be ineligible as are certain financial institutions, insurance companies, and domestic international sales corporations)

-Note that an LLC can elect for S Corp status while retaining the LLC entity structure.
+An LLC can elect for S Corp status while retaining the LLC entity structure.
 To do this, it must first file IRS Form 8832 (Entity Classification Election form), to be recognized as a corporation for tax purposes.
 Then it must submit Form 2553 to elect for S Corp tax treatment.
 The advantage to LLC members is that only their wages and salaries paid to them from the LLC have self-employment taxes imposed.
 Generally with an LLC “disregarded entity,” self-employment taxes (Medicare and Social Security) are applied to all business profits.

 How to Change from a Corporation to an LLC